 Hackers also may use stolen information to send you a phishing email – a note that looks legitimate but contains links to malware.

-Get into the habit of reading email carefully before responding, paying special attention to the sender.
+Get into the habit of reading emails carefully before responding, paying special attention to the sender.
 A scammer might hide behind a name that looks familiar, but the spelling will be off by a letter or two.

-Give the same close attention to “explanation of benefits letters” you receive from your health insurance company.
+Give the same close attention to any “explanation of benefits letters” you receive from your health insurance company.